Professor Bill Fraser

 Professor Neil Gittoes

-Prof Gittoes is Consultant Endocrinologist at Queen Elizabeth Hospital Birmingham(QEHB) and Head of Centre for Endocrinology, Diabetes & Metabolism at the University of Birmingham.
-He also holds a senior leadership and management role at QEHB as Associate Medical Director for Clinical Partnerships.
+Professor Gittoes is Consultant Endocrinologist at Queen Elizabeth Hospital Birmingham(QEHB) and Head of Centre for Endocrinology, Diabetes & Metabolism at the University of Birmingham.
 He provides transition services for young people with calcium and bone problems at the Birmingham Children’s Hospital.
 He is also Consultant in Metabolic Bone Diseases at the Royal Orthopaedic Hospital, Birmingham.

 Prof Gittoes was appointed consultant in 2001 and has over 20 years of experience in specialist endocrinology at the Queen Elizabeth Hospital Birmingham, one of the largest and most highly regarded endocrine centres in the UK.